XanderGil/dementia-haptic-guidance/README.md

 | **Total Estimated Cost**                 |          |                                                                   |                                                                                                                                                                                                                            |  **~€170–180** |

 ## Methods
-This section describes the technical approach and system integration required to build the haptic guidance prototype.
-The system architecture is divided into four main layers: sensing, processing, decision, and haptic output.

 ### System Overview
 The prototype is built around an Arduino Micro and combines GPS positioning, orientation sensing, and haptic feedback to guide a user back to a predefined safe location.The system continuously compares: